 A dedicated Esquire depository coordinator will help facilitate eDepository services for you.
 Your coordinator will maintain construction defect case binders with a constantly updated index, organize notices and deposits, fulfill client requests for documents, and help with demos for the eDepository platform.

-We can manage the largest high-profile construction defect cases and meet any needs with our 24-hour assistance.
+We can manage the largest high-profile construction defect cases to meet any of your needs.
 Let your dedicated case manager set up depositions and meetings while setting easy-to-follow expectations and actionable orders.
 Connect the litigation team to the deposition full-circle, from scheduling to the repository and invoices.
 We’ve created a software platform, EsquireConnect, so that you can more easily control, share, and secure the deposition process.

 Our best-in-class partnerships allow us to develop protocols for electronically stored information that protect you and your clients.
 Coupled with our unparalleled deposition management and trial services that include court reporters and trial technician partnerships, we’re a complete service package for construction defect litigation.